Vault (organelle): Association with cancer

 In the late 1990s, researchers found that vaults (especially the MVP) were over-expressed in cancer patients who were diagnosed with multidrug resistance, that is the resistance against many chemotherapy treatments.
 Although this does not prove that increased number of vaults led to drug resistance, it does hint at some sort of involvement.
 This has potential in discovering the mechanisms behind drug-resistance in tumor cells and improving anticancer drugs.

 Evolutionary conservation

-Vaults have been identified in mammals, amphibians, avians and Dictyostelium discoideum.
-The Vault model used by the Pfam database identifies homologues in Paramecium tetraurelia, Kinetoplastida, many vertebrates, a cnidarian (starlet sea anemone), molluscs, Trichoplax adhaerens, flatworms, Echinococcus granulosus and Choanoflagellate.
+Vaults have been identified in mammals, amphibians, avians and slime mold.
+The Vault model used by the Pfam database identifies homologues in Paramecium tetraurelia, Kinetoplastida, a cnidarian (starlet sea anemone), molluscs, Trichoplax adhaerens, flatworms, Echinococcus granulosus and Choanoflagellate.

-Although vaults have been observed in many eukaryotic species, a few species do not appear to have the ribonucleoprotein.
-These include:
+Although vaults have been observed in many eukaryotes, they are absent in insects, fungi and probably also plants.
+These include the well known model organisms: